Types of Abuse

 - Intentionally give you or attempt to give you a sexually transmitted infection.

-- Examples of sexually coercive behavior include:
+- Examples of financial abuse

 - Implying that you owe them something sexually in exchange for previous actions, gifts, or consent.